 What Alex is doing is combining the end of the episode, where bombs are triggered by cell phone, with a cutaway joke from the beginning of the episode.

-He says, I haven't felt a rush like this since I won that marathon.
+When Peter is skydiving before he has his accident, he says, I haven't felt a rush like this since I won that marathon.

 And it cuts to him driving through a crowd of people in the Boston Marathon with his car.

-But someone edited together the clip of this cutaway joke from the beginning of the episode and the cell phone gag from the end of the episode to make it look like Peter used cell phone triggered bombs to attack the Boston Marathon.
+It's unclear if it was someone at InfoWars or even Alex himself who did it, but someone edited together the clip of this cutaway joke from the beginning of the episode and the cell phone gag from the end of the episode to make it look like Peter used cell phone-triggered bombs to attack the Boston Marathon.

 It may have been created in-house, might have been, might not have been, but even if it wasn't, InfoWars was the first outlet to widely circulate this, and it's a complete misinterpretation and misrepresentation.

-The only reason someone would push something like this is if they're desperate to create a counter-reality to the one the rest of the world is experiencing.
+The only reason someone would push something like this is if they're desperate to create a counterreality to the one the rest of the world is experiencing.

 It's an abusive act of media, and Alex should be profoundly ashamed of this.